bluerobotics/ardusub-zola/additional/sonars/index.md

 ### Supported Scanning Sonars

-Only the Blue Robotics Ping360 Scanning Sonar is fully integrated with the ArduSub system and has advanced features such as heading rotation and a direct connection to the Companion Computer.
+Only the Blue Robotics Ping360 Scanning Sonar is fully integrated with the ArduSub system and has advanced features such as heading rotation and a direct connection to the Onboard Computer.

 {{ easy_image(src="ping360", width=350) }}